-PERMIT issued this day of , 2018.
+PERMIT issued this day of .

-ADIRONDACK PARK AGENCY
+ADIRON IDACK PARK AGENCY

-BY:

-Richard E. Weber III Deputy Director, Regulatory Programs
+nard E. Weber III uty Director, Regulatory Programs

 STATE OF NEW YORK COUNTY OF ESSEX

-On the day of in the year 2018, before me, the undersigned, a Notary Public in and for said State, personally appeared Richard E. Weber III, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.
+On the day of in the year , before me, the undersigned, a Notary Public in and for said State, personally appeared Richard E. Weber III, personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.

 Notary Public

-REW:DFK:lb:slp
+REW:DFK:lb